dvrpc/bus-pattern-analysis/README.md

 # Bus Pattern Analysis

 The Delaware Valley Regional Planning Commission (DVRPC) partnered with the City of Philadelphia’s Office of Transportation and Infrastructure Systems (OTIS) to create a guide to identify and diagnose sources of bus delay on a roadway segment or corridor and recommend a design intervention to remedy the delay.
 This guide is designed to be used by OTIS's internal and external partners.<br><br>
 Part 2, step 4 of the guide, instructs highlighting abnormal speed patterns.
-This repository includes the code and instructions for this step.<br><br>
+This repository includes the code and instructions for this step.

 ### Speed patterns definition (in this context)

 Speed patterns refer to code-based simplified/abstracted reading of the AVL data available in Swift.ly and are calculated separately for each predefined time-interval.
 The high-resolution AVL data is provided in segments that are the same in length so that between each two stops on a route, the overall number of segments **can differ**.
 Each segment includes a numeric median speed value.
 Using Swift.ly-based speed buckets, the code first translates these buckets into text form.
-Then, it simplified each between-stop overall path into a pattern **regardless of the count of segments**, by only naming the **changing** speed.<br>Here is a (simplified) example:
+Then, it simplified each between-stop overall path into a pattern **regardless of the count of segments**.<br><br>Here is a (simplified) example:

 ```mermaid
   graph LR;